chrisnoonan98675/site/_drafts/xl-deploy/how-to/use-a-predefined-step-in-a-rule.markdown

 * In other cases, the context is not calculated automatically.

 Note that depending on the operation, the `deployed` or `previousDeployed` might not be initialized.
 For example, if the operation is `CREATE`, the `deployed` is set, but `previousDeployed` is not set.

+### FreeMarker context

+<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

+The `freemarker-context` parameter of a step is calculated as follows:

+* If the scope is `deployed`, the `freemarker-context` is enriched with a deployed instance that is accessible in a FreeMarker template by name deployed.
+* In other cases, `freemarker-context` is not calculated automatically.

+### Jython context

+<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

+The `jython-context` parameter of a step is calculated as follows:

+* If the scope is `deployed`, the `jython-context` is enriched with a deployed instance that is accessible in a python script by binding deployed.
+* In other cases, `jython-context` is not automatically calculated.

 ## Define a custom step